Houston - Special Exhibits

 Flowers of the Mind, Florence in My Heart

-A bucolic view of Florence, Italy from the nearby hills, Renaissance splendor of the Map of the Chain, the Della Robbia flowers and fruits compositions, the flowers of Gentile da Fabriano, the gentle Tuscan hills, underworld remains of Etruscan and Roman ancestors.
+A bucolic view of Florence, Italy from the nearby hills, Renaissance splendor of the Map of the Chain, the Della Robbia flowers and fruits compositions, the flowers of Gentile da Fabriano, the beauty of mathematics, the gentle Tuscan hills, underworld remains of Etruscan and Roman ancestors.
 These are the sources of inspiration for Annamaria Brenti’s handmade quilting journey in the city where she grew up.

 Hands All Around